cjron128/multi-threaded-web-server/README.md

 ### Run the Server

 Start the server on a specific port (e.g., 8080): ./web_server 8080

-Open the Frontend
+### Open the Frontend

 Navigate to http://localhost:8080/ in your web browser.

 ## How It Works

 ### Frontend Interaction

 The frontend uses JavaScript to:

-Send messages to the server via POST /messages.
+1. Send messages to the server via POST /messages.
-Retrieve new messages via long-polling with GET /messages.
+2. Retrieve new messages via long-polling with GET /messages.

 ### Server Logic

 A new thread is spawned for each client connection.
 Messages are stored in a thread-safe queue and distributed to connected clients.

 ### Multi-Threading

 The server uses pthread for concurrency.
 Mutexes and condition variables ensure thread-safe message handling.
-Future Improvements
-Add WebSocket support for more efficient real-time communication.
-Implement user authentication.
-Add message persistence using a database.